immudev/music_store_sql_project_002/README.md

 ```

-6.write to return the email, first name, last name and genre of all rock music listners. return your list ordered alph by email starting with a.
+6. write to return the email, first name, last name and genre of all rock music listners. return your list ordered alph by email starting with a.

 ```sql
 SELECT DISTINCT email, first_name, last_name